-Torts may be categorized in a number of ways: one such way is to divide them into Negligence Torts, and Intentional Torts.
+Torts may be categorized in a number of ways.
+One such way is to divide them into Negligence Torts, and Intentional Torts.
 The standard action in tort is negligence.

-The tort of negligence provides a cause of action leading to damages, or to relief, in each case designed to protect legal rights, including those of personal safety, property, and, in some cases, intangible economic interests.
-Negligence actions include claims coming primarily from car accidents and personal injury accidents of many kinds, including clinical negligence, workers negligence and so forth.
-Product liability (warranties and the like) cases may also be considered negligence actions, but there is frequently a significant overlay of additional lawful content.
+The tort of negligence provides a cause of action leading to damages, or to relief in each case.
+Each action is designed to protect legal rights, including those of personal safety, property, and some, intangible economic interests.
+Negligence actions include car accidents and personal injury accidents of many kinds, including clinical negligence, workers negligence and so forth.
+Product liability (warranties and the like) may also be considered negligence, but there is frequently a significant overlay of additional lawful content.

 Among intentional torts may be certain torts coming out of the occupation or use of land.
 One such is the tort of nuisance, which involves strict liability for a neighbor who interferes with another’s enjoyment of his real property.
 Trespass allows owners to sue for entrances by a person (or his structure, for example an overhanging building) on their land.
 There is a tort of false imprisonment, and a tort of defamation, where someone makes an unsupportable reason for arrest or their speech is not represented to be factual which damages the reputation of another.